cozygene/glint/docs/source/datamanagement.rst

 The following section describes arguments that allow to perform basic data management and quality control procedures on data.

-.. note:: The example commands described bellow assume that the user generated `glint files`_ with covariates file and phenotypes file.
+.. note:: The example commands described bellow assume that the user generated `GLINT files`_ with covariates file and phenotypes file.

 .. note:: Data management commands applied to data do not change the input files.
 In order to save the changes into a new file use the `--gsave`_ or `--txtsave`_ commands.